 The FBI is an intelligence-driven and a threat-focused national security organization within the Department of Justice with both intelligence and law enforcement responsibilities.
 The mission of the FBI is to protect and defend the United States against terrorist and foreign intelligence threats, to uphold and enforce the criminal laws of the United States, and to provide leadership and criminal justice services to federal, state, municipal, and international agencies and partners.

 To learn more about the FBI visit www.fbi.gov.

 Who is ALERRT at Texas State?

 The ALERRT Center at Texas State University was created in 2002 to address the need for active shooter response training for first responders.
-With the support of BJA, ALERRT has trained more than 85,000 police officers nationwide in dynamic, force-on-force scenario-based training.
+With the support of BJA, ALERRT has trained more than 130,000 law enforcement and fire officials nationwide in dynamic, force-on-force scenario-based training.
 The ALERRT curriculum has been adopted by numerous states and agencies as their standard active shooter training and the FBI has adopted it as their national training standard for active shooter response.

 Who is VALOR?

 BJA’s VALOR program is a U.S. Attorney General initiative that responds to the increase in assaults and violence against law enforcement.
 The training courses, delivered nationally, are designed to help prevent violence against law enforcement and ensure officer resilience and survivability following violent encounters and are based on research and lessons learned from past events and incidents.
 VALOR’s partners include: the Institute for Intergovernmental Research (IIR), the FBI, Texas State University’s ALERRT Center, and the National Law Enforcement Officers Memorial Fund (NLEOMF).